FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/01-Tenant-and-Identity/README.md

 Every Microsoft Entra ID tenant has a globally unique identifier known as the **Tenant ID**.

-The Tenant ID is widely used by Azure Portal, Azure CLI, PowerShell, Microsoft Graph, and automation tools when authenticating or managing Azure environments.
+This GUID uniquely identifies the tenant across Microsoft cloud services and is commonly required by:

+- Azure Portal
+- Azure CLI
+- Azure PowerShell
+- Microsoft Graph
+- REST APIs
+- Infrastructure as Code tools

-Each tenant also has a default domain, typically in the following format:
+Each tenant also has a default domain similar to:

 ```text
 contoso.onmicrosoft.com
 ```

-Organizations commonly add one or more custom domains, such as:
+Organizations commonly add one or more custom domains such as:

 ```text
 contoso.com